-What is more local legislators and regulators began to enforce laws that request procedures aiming at lowering the risk for users trading and moving funds in cryptocurrencies.
-The latest example from this year were Japan and Russia.
+What is more, local legislators and regulators began to enforce laws that request procedures aiming at lowering the risk for users trading and moving funds in cryptocurrencies.
+The latest example from this year was Japan and Russia.
 For example, the Japanese bill tightened the regulation for trading and dealing bitcoins, forcing digital currency exchanges to comply with KYC (know-your-customer) and AML (anti-money laundering) regulations.

 What is KYC feature?